 First of all, the fact that the independent animation studio Frederator is involved with the production such give this project a huge amount of credibility.
 This is the same team that’s behind smash hits such as Adventure Time and The Fairly OddParents.
-Secondly, it’s great to hear that they’ve acquired the adaptation rights to the Konami game since that will presumably allow them to put their own spin on the series without too much interference from outside.What are you basing the story on?
+Secondly, it’s great to hear that they’ve acquired the adaptation rights to the Konami game since that will presumably allow them to put their own spin on the series without too much interference from outside.Question: How did the project come about?

 Shankar: Castlevania III.

 Hoai-Tran Bui wrote: Netflix joins the race for superhero world domination, making its first-ever publishing acquisition with Millarworld, the comics publisher behind Kingsman, Kick-Ass, and other projects spearheaded by writer Mark Millar.

 The streaming company announced that it bought Millarworld on Monday.
 Though the terms of the transaction weren’t clear, Netflix said it will develop films, TV shows and kids’ series based on Millarworld series.
 Millarworld, in turn, will publish new stories under the Netflix label.